wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 Within each application, you will create a number of URL mappings.
-This initial mapping is quite simple but as we progress through the tutorial we will create more sophisticated mappings to extract parameters from the URLS.
+This initial mapping is quite simple but as we progress through the tutorial we will create more sophisticated parameterised URL mappings.

 It's important to have a good understanding of how URLs are handled in Django.
 So, if you are still bit confused or would like to know more check